Blacksuan19/website/_posts/2019-10-06-notes-on-cli.md

     ago)
 - their sync model is simple(get it) and works on all platforms (you could also make your own client easily with their api)
-- simple interfacce that doesn't get in the way (i am looking at you notable)
+- simple interface that doesn't get in the way (i am looking at you notable)

 ##### why not host on Dropbox or anywhere else?
-well, that's a good question, but i wanted something native, something that has sync built in without e having to go and do the actual implementation also i dont use dropbox myself and i am not willing to switch to it just for notes, if i wanted to use Dropbox i would've just sused typora at this point.
+Well, that's a good question, but i wanted something native, something that has sync built in without having to go and do the actual implementation also i don't use Dropbox myself and i am not willing to switch to it just for notes, if i wanted to use Dropbox i would've just used Typora at this point.

 #### Sncli
-This is it, the moment i saw the git repo of this i knew its gonnaa be good, and it is, it keeps everything synced at all times, the changes are reflected at an instant, fully written in python with a simple tui that you don't actually edit on, this is everything i asked for, however it's not all rainbows and shine, the issues include but not limited to:
+This is it, the moment i saw the git repo of this i knew its gonna be good, and it is, it keeps everything synced at all times, the changes are reflected at an instant, fully written in python with a simple tui that you don't actually edit on, this is everything i asked for, however it's not all rainbows and shine, the issues include but not limited to:

 - failure to sync at some occasions
-- somettimes newly created notes won't be uploaded and will be discarded so you have to type it again (that's the stuidest bug i have ever seen)
+- sometimes newly created notes won't be uploaded and will be discarded so you have to type it again (that's the stupidest bug i have ever seen)
 - the app hangs while its syncing the notes(the GUI and the sync backend are running on the same thread)
 - takes a while to start